moorec-aws/deadline-cloud-for-maya/README.md

    from the release branch of [deadline-cloud-for-maya GitHub repository](https://github.com/aws-deadline/deadline-cloud-for-maya) into a directory in Maya's module search paths.
 See the `MAYA_MODULE_PATH` section of Maya's official documentation (e.g. [For Maya 2024][maya-2024-module-path]) for a list of the default search paths on your system.
-3. Within Maya, enable the DealineCloudForMaya plug-in in Maya's Plug-in Manager.
+3. Within Maya, enable the DeadlineCloudForMaya plug-in in Maya's Plug-in Manager.
    (Main menu bar: Windows -> Settings/Preferences -> Plug-in Manager)
 4. To supply AWS account credentials for the submitter to use when submitting a job you can either:
     1. [Install and set up the Deadline Cloud Monitor][deadline-cloud-monitor-setup], and then log in to the monitor.
 Logging in